hnd6976/multichoice/README.md

 # SYSTEM OF LECTURES AND MULTIPLE-CHOICE EXAMS ON MOBILE DEVICES
 ## Introduction
+The system consists of 2 parts: management system and mobile application.
+The system helps administrators search, manage documents and examinations and statistical data of system.
+Mobile application helps users search, access and download documents, take multichoice examinations
 ## Languages and technologies used
 1. Java (Spring Boot)
 2. MySQL